dsutclif/Prompt-Suite/INSTALLATION.md

 ### Customizing Shortcuts

 1. Go to `chrome://extensions/shortcuts`
-2. Find "Prompt Library Overlay" in the list
+2. Find "Prompt Suite" in the list
 3. Click the pencil icon to modify any shortcut
 4. Choose key combinations that don't conflict with other extensions